JvanKatwijk/sdr-j-fm/README.md

 Devices that are supported are
  * SDRplay devices.
 Note that on Windows, whenever you have installed a library 3.10 or up, the 2.13 library is not accessible.
-On Linux there is the cjoice between using the 2.13 library and 3.07 (or up) library.
-Note that wwhile the 2.13 library supports the original SDRplay RSP I, the 2.13 library does noot provide support for the RSPdx, the 3.0X library does not provide support for the RSP I.
+On Linux there is the cjoice between using the 2.13 library and 3.14 (or up) library.
+Note that wwhile the 2.13 library supports the original SDRplay RSP I, the 2.13 library does noot provide support for the RSPdx, the 3.0X library does not provide support for the RSP I when running on Windows.
+Note that the SDRplay driver for 3.XX now supports a selector for the tuner in case an SDRplay RSPDuo is used.
  * Airspy devices;
  * Lime devices;
  * Hackrf devices;